 "But I am right here," I responded, confused.

 He rolled his beautiful eyes.
-"Yes, irritated and miserable.
+"Yes, grumpy and miserable.
 I meant when you are actually able to fight."

 "Oh."
 I got a pleasant little tickle inside, thinking of Gunther missing our spars as much as I did.
 I never would have guessed it would happen for either of us — we both acted as if they were such a chore.
 However, just as it happened with Dragon flights, only once they were no longer possible did I realize how empty a day felt without them.